- 2 oz White Rum (Probitas)

 There is only one basic recipe for making a Daiquiri.
 Rum, lime juice and sweetener.
 You can go into aged rum (this has yielded some fine Daiquiris for me), syrup instead of sugar and fancy garnishes.

 But sometimes it is refreshing to go back to the beginning - to the original, stripped down Daiquiri in all it's thirst quenching glory.
-That would be Cuban rum (probably light rum but maybe it was aged), lime juice and sugar.
-The prehistoric or Old School Daiquiri - no strawberries, no bananas, no sour mix, no dragons or their berries.
+That would be white rum (possibly aged for a short time), lime juice and sugar.
+This is the prehistoric or Old School Daiquiri - no syrup (that came later, but if you must use 1 1/4 tsp 1:1 strength simple syrup).
+Also, no strawberries, no bananas, no sour mix, no dragons or their berries.

 What's the best rum for Daiquiris?